FREDERICK, Okla. -- A dilapidated shell on the west side of town bore the first cryptic advertisement that something was amiss in rural America.

 It simply said, "Bloods."

-Then came the graffiti on the wooden barns, the tool sheds and the backs of stores on Main Street.
+Then came graffiti on wooden barns, rickety tool sheds and the backs of stores on Main Street.

 One scribble in black paint said, "Police 187."
 Most folks in this tranquil town of 5,200 figured it was just juvenile gibberish.